FAQ

 What's your experience?

-I earned my editing stripes at Agora’s Paris office, where I worked for five years and served as Copy Chief.
+I earned my copy-editing stripes at Agora’s Paris office, where I worked for five years and served as Copy Chief.
 I had a whole team of writers under my leadership, and I was solely responsible for overseeing the copy they wrote from beginning to end.

 -